qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 ‛Speed’. ‛Speed Report’ always reports on the last already completed 25 keys, which matches the middle led color on that moment (not a running average on the point of pressing, which would be the next batch shown).
-Shift, backspace, delete and BASE layer activated layer changes do not count as keypresses.
+Shift, backspace, delete and Base layer activated layer changes do not count as keypresses.
 Delete and backspace therefore produce speed penalties.
 Typical text keys all get counted.
 Navigation / arrow keys on the `_MOV` layer do not get counted.
 Some unusual keypresses